beranradek/overview-repo/README.md

 Basic repository implementation uses an entity mapper which serves all entity attributes metadata, so the repository is able to construct all queries based on this metadata.
 Entity mappers can be possibly used also for other transformations of data objects.

+## Running tests

-Running tests: gradlew clean test
+gradlew clean test

+## Publishing artifact

-Publishing artifact: gradlew clean uploadArchives
+gradlew clean uploadArchives

-Releasing artifact:
+## Releasing artifact

 * Increase version in gradle.properties
 * gradlew clean release